mathlingua/mathlingua-language-support/README.md

 Furthermore, the follow command palette commands are supported:
 - **mathlingua.preview**
   - Open a preview panel that renders the current MathLingua document.
-- **mathlingua.duplicates**
-  - Identify duplicate signatures and content in the current document.
-- **mathlingua.undefined**
-  - Identify signatures used in the current document that do not have a definition.

 The following configuration options are also supported:
 - **mathlingua.fontFamily**